The Smart Export Guarantee: explained

 For existing E.ON Next customers, their Next Export Exclusive tariff provides a higher fixed rate at around 16.5p per kWh for a minimum of 12 months.

-However, the best export tariff on the market is Octopus Intelligent Flux, which can pay up to 35p per kWh and is only available to Octopus Energy customers.
+However, one of the best export tariffs on the market is Octopus Intelligent Flux, which pays an average peak rate of 29.4p per kWh and is only available to Octopus Energy customers.

 How much do I get for selling electricity back to the UK grid in 2023?

 In 2023, the amount you receive for selling electricity back to the grid depends on your export tariff.
-Energy providers typically offer rates ranging from 2p to 35p per kWh.
+Energy providers typically offer rates ranging from 2p to 21p per kWh.

-A typical UK household with a solar & battery system (using 430W solar panels and a 5.8kWh battery) could earn around £600 each year from export income.
-This estimate is based on 32 of Sunsave’s own solar & battery system designs from households all over England and Wales, all signed up to the Octopus Flux tariff.
+A typical UK household with a solar & battery system (using 430W solar panels and a 5.2kWh battery) could earn around £350 each year from export income.

 Written byMelody Abeni